 In 1969, Ulrich Erfurth appointed Mr. Neumeier Director of Ballett Frankfurt, where he soon caused a sensation due to his new interpretations of such well-known ballets as The Nutcracker and Romeo and Juliet.
 In 1973, he joined The Hamburg Ballet as Director and Chief Choreographer and, under his direction, The Hamburg Ballet became one of the leading ballet companies on the German dance scene and soon received international recognition.

 As a choreographer, Mr. Neumeier has continually focused on the preservation of ballet tradition, while giving his works a modern dramatic framework.
 His ballets range from new versions of evening-length story ballets to musicals and to his symphonic ballets, especially those based on Gustav Mahler's compositions, as well as his choreographies to sacred music.
-His latest creation for The Hamburg Ballet, Christmas Oratorio I-VI, premiered in 2013.
+His latest creations for the Hamburg Ballet: "Ghost Light" in 2020, "Beethoven Poject II" in 2021 and "Hamlet 21" in 2021.

 Neumeier established the John Neumeier Foundation in February 2006 with the aim to preserving and eventually making open his collection of dance and ballet-related objects to the public.
 The Foundation will maintain and secure his repertoire and related materials for the city of Hamburg.